 The toy was produced by casting rubber in a two-part mold.
 Different techniques were used for adding color, such as air gun, hand-painting with a brush, hand-painting with templates, and dipping the figure in paint.
 Use of the two-part mold was most likely abandoned in the early 1970s when it was replaced with the technique of expanded rubber.
 This model belongs to the “golden period” of production, when the factory had mastered the necessary technology.
 In the early models, certain primitiveness is noticeable.
 However, after 1970, changes in technology because of the need for a greater quantity of products led to a decreased quality and aesthetic aspect of the toys.
 The technology and design of the figure informs us about the industrial achievements of that time, and about values and aesthetic concepts which arrived in the post-war wave of globalization.

 Disney characters were active factors of the popular culture of the twentieth century.
-The Disney brand was present in the Kingdom of Yugoslavia in the period before World War II, primarily in the field of publishing in the form of comic books and magazines with stories of Disney characters (Zupan, 1999).
-It was only after World War II, however, that the socialist transformation initiated rapid industrialization and liberalization, and the policy of “balance between East and West” allowed greater impacts from the West.
+The Disney brand was present in the Kingdom of Yugoslavia in the period before World War II, primarily in the field of publishing, in the form of comic books and magazines with stories of Disney characters (Zupan 1999).
+It was only after World War II, however, that the socialist transformation initiated rapid industrialization and liberalization and the policy of “balance between East and West” allowed greater impacts from the West.
 Globally recognized items, such as Disney products, increasingly began to influence the design of visual and popular culture, production, consumerism, and daily life.
 They existed in everyday culture and childhood as seen in comic books and newspapers, film and television, toys and literature, as well as in additional products intended for children such as notebooks, sticker albums, and more.

 Fig. 3.
-Children with rubber Mickey Mouse toys.
+3. Children with rubber Mickey Mouse toys.